DataFire/Integrations/integrations/generated/google_adexchangebuyer/README.md

   * HTMLSnippet `string`: The HTML snippet that displays the ad when inserted in the web page.
 If set, videoURL, videoVastXML, and nativeAd should not be set.
   * accountId `integer`: Account id.
   * adChoicesDestinationUrl `string`: The link to the Ad Preferences page.
 This is only supported for native ads.
+  * adTechnologyProviders `object`
+    * detectedProviderIds `array`: The detected ad technology provider IDs for this creative.
+See https://storage.googleapis.com/adx-rtb-dictionaries/providers.csv for mapping of provider ID to provided name, a privacy policy URL, and a list of domains which can be attributed to the provider.
+If this creative contains provider IDs that are outside of those listed in the `BidRequest.adslot.consented_providers_settings.consented_providers` field on the  Authorized Buyers Real-Time Bidding protocol or the `BidRequest.user.ext.consented_providers_settings.consented_providers` field on the OpenRTB protocol, a bid submitted for a European Economic Area (EEA) user with this creative is not compliant with the GDPR policies as mentioned in the "Third-party Ad Technology Vendors" section of Authorized Buyers Program Guidelines.
+      * items `string`
+    * hasUnidentifiedProvider `boolean`: Whether the creative contains an unidentified ad technology provider.
+If true, a bid submitted for a European Economic Area (EEA) user with this creative is not compliant with the GDPR policies as mentioned in the "Third-party Ad Technology Vendors" section of Authorized Buyers Program Guidelines.
   * advertiserId `array`: Detected advertiser id, if any.
 Read-only.
 This field should not be set in requests.
     * items `string`
   * advertiserName `string`: The name of the company being advertised in the creative.
-The value provided must exist in the advertisers.txt file.
+A list of advertisers is provided in the advertisers.txt file.
   * agencyId `string`: The agency id for this creative.
   * apiUploadTimestamp `string`: The last upload timestamp of this creative if it was uploaded via API.
 Read-only.
 The value of this field is generated, and will be ignored for uploads. (formatted RFC 3339 timestamp).
   * attribute `array`: List of buyer selectable attributes for the ads that may be shown from this snippet.
 Each attribute is represented by an integer as defined in  buyer-declarable-creative-attributes.txt.